JemWritesCode/42WebDevPiscine/README.md

 Projects are done in CSS, HTML, Javascript, PHP, Node.js

 AKA PHP Piscine, but I'm focusing on Node.js since it's more modern.
+(This is allowed by admin(bocal) even though the instructions say PHP.

 ## Day00: